Ari-Zerner/blog/content/posts/magic-deck-ritual-of-change.md

 {{% scryfall %}}

 I brewed a Historic deck recently that I call *Ritual of Change*.
-It's a lot of fun to play, and it's taken me to Platinum in Best-of-1 Ranked!
+It's a lot of fun to play, and it's taken me to Diamond in Best-of-1 Ranked!
 In this post, I'll share the decklist and some notes on building/playing the deck.

 # The Decklist